When to Use Audio Description on Your Content

 The chart shows two lines moving upward, resulting in a 15% increase.

-This kind of proactive approach reflects the core principles of Universal Design for Learning (UDL), a school of thought which emphasizes that content should be designed for inclusivity and accessibility from the beginning.
+This kind of proactive approach reflects the core principles of Universal Design for Learning (UDL), a school of thought that emphasizes that content should be designed for inclusivity and accessibility from the beginning.
 UDL can be used as a benchmark during content creation to ultimately reduce the need for post-production enhancements like AD.

 Distinctly identify speakers

-Announcing speaker names as well as changes in speaker allows viewers to follow the conversation, especially in formats with multiple speakers.
+Announcing speaker names – as well as changes in speaker – allows viewers to follow the conversation, especially in formats with multiple speakers.
 It can also be helpful to vary tone, volume, and pacing to better differentiate and contextualize.

 I’m happy to hand this presentation over to [Speaker Name].